doctest/doctest/doc/markdown/roadmap.md

 - use modules - use ```std::string``` and whatever else comes from the standard - no more hand rolled traits and classes
 - minimize the use of the preprocessor
+- remove backwards-compatible macros for the fast asserts

 ### Things that are being considered but not part of the roadmap yet: